History de MIAMI

 Xe siècle avant J.-C.

-The first trace of human activity in South Florida, in the Miami area, where the Tequesta Amerindian people settled around the Miami River.
-The name "Miami" is derived from the Amerindian "Mayaimi" which means "fresh water".
+The first traces of human activity can be found in South Florida, in the Miami region, where the indigenous Tequesta people settled around the Miami River.
+The name "Miami" is derived from the Amerindian "Mayaimi" meaning "fresh water".

 1513